errael/astrology-castro/README.md

 ```
 - Generate a `.xref` output file which lists vars with where they are used.
 - Handle parsing inside a `switch`/`run` better so fewer words require quoting.
+- After pass1 build a dependency graph for undefined constants, try to resolve.
+- Implement some stack functions in a user library.
+- Implement stack frames and local variables and recursion.